 Be aware of the following limitations:

-A virtual machine cannot have more virtual CPUs than the number of logical cores on the host.
-The number of logical cores is equal to the number of physical cores if hyperthreading is disabled or two times that number if hyperthreading is enabled.
+- A virtual machine cannot have more virtual CPUs than the number of logical cores on the host.
+The number of logical cores is equal to the number of physical cores if hyperthreading is deactivated or two times that number if hyperthreading is activated.

-Hyperthreaded hosts might affect virtual machine performance, depending on the workload.
-The best practice is to test your workload to determine whether to enable or disable hyperthreading on your hosts.
+- Hyperthreaded hosts might affect virtual machine performance, depending on the workload.
+The best practice is to test your workload to determine whether to activate or deactivate hyperthreading on your hosts.